Pictures of Week in Latin America & Caribbean Photo Gallery

 -

 This photo gallery highlights some of the most compelling images made or published by Associated Press Photographers in Latin America and the Caribbean.
-It was curated by AP Photo Editor Leslie Mazoch in Mexico City.
+It was curated by AP photojournalist Ramon Espinosa in Havana.

 Follow AP visual journalism: